 - Cultural acceptability to all initiatives introduced.

-SACDEP-Kenya is a given leadership by 7 persons Voluntary Board of Trustees.
-They are all Kenyans with a rich background in Sustainable Agriculture and People’s development.
+SACDEP-Kenya is led by 11 volunteers who form the Board of Trustees.
+They are 9 from Kenyan and 2 from Tanzania.
+Each trustee comes with a rich experience in Sustainable Agriculture and People’s development.

 The CAP Sector is responsible for designing and implementing S.A projects at community level.
-The sector strives to turn around the lives of 5,000 families every year in over 14 Districts in Kenya.
+The sector strives to turn around the lives of 1,500 families every year in over 14 counties in Kenya.

 It obtains funding from small, medium and large funding Institutions and Individual persons.